HMS Solebay (1711): Commissioned service

 Solebay was commissioned in 1712 under the command of Commander William Owen (promoted to captain in January 1713) for service in the Irish Sea.
 She proceeded to Newfoundland for 1714 to 1715, then on to New York in 1715 to 1717.
 In 1718 she was under command of Captain Richard Davis for service to Sale, Morocco until his death on 2 August 1718 when Captain Thomas Davers took over.
 She underwent a great repair of her hull at Deptford at a cost of £2,949.7.51/2 from March to August 1720.
 In May 1721 Captain James Windham was in command in the North Sea.
 Captain Lord Muskerry was her commander for a convoy to Newfoundland.
 Through 1723 - 24 she was under the command of Captain Francis Knighton on Newfoundland convoy duty.

 She underwent a survey on 6 March 1726 then converted to a bomb ketch and fitted to carry three mortars and six guns at a cost of £1,070.12.0d in June 1726.
 She was commissioned after conversion under Captain Thomas Durell for the coast of Spain.
 In 1729 Captain Peter Warren took her to Jamaica, Commander Israel Sparkes was in command for the Mediterranean.
 In 1729 Warren took her to New York then home to pay off in August 1732.
 She was fitted at Woolwich Dockyard for £1,334.12.3d in January/February 1733, then another fitting at Plymouth Dockyard between April and May 1733.
 When completed she commissioned under Captain Charles Fanshawe for service to Newfoundland in 1733.

 Admiralty Order (AO) 8 March 1734 had her converted to an 8-gun fireship at Woolwich at a cost of £1,589.7.9d between February and August 1734.
 One year later between May and June 1735 she was converted back to a 20-gun sixth rate at a cost of £1,560.1.5d.
 In May 1735 she was under the command of Commander Thomas Cooper as the guardship at Portsmouth between 1736 and 1738.
 She was surveyed in 1738 and received a new foremast set.
 She was then commissioned under Commander Franklin Lushington for service in the Mediterranean.
 AO 30 June 1740 directed that she be converted to a Hospital ship.
 The conversion was executed between June and August 1742 at a cost of £640.5.7d.
-Upon completion she was tied alongside at Tower Warf.
+Upon completion she was tied alongside at Tower Wharf.